awsdocs/amazon-chime-user-guide/doc_source/remote-control.md

 + Both you and the other attendee must be using the Amazon Chime desktop client for Windows or macOS\.
 + The other attendee must share their entire desktop instead of only a window\.

-For more information about screen sharing, see [Sharing your screen](screen-share.md)\.
+For more information about screen sharing, see [Sharing your screen during an Amazon Chime meeting](screen-share.md)\.

 **To request desktop control**